Syspherion/CppND-Capstone-Tennis-Game/README.md

       * DONE overall
     * The project code is clearly organized into functions.
       * DONE overall
+  * The project reads data from a file and process the data, or the program writes data to a file.
+    * The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+      * Done: The Config class in config.cpp tries to initialize itself with a file which needs to be located at the same path where the program is run
+      * Sample-File can be found in src/config.properties
   * The project accepts user input and processes the input.
     * DONE: Using Keys for moving tennis racket -> Controller::HandleInput in controller.cpp